peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

-* `alpha` (Type: number)<br>Controls how much the Z axis is stretched.
+* `alpha` (Type: number)<br>Controls how much the z-axis is stretched.
 In degrees.
 A value of 45 (<code>arctan(1)</code>) indicates a cabinet projection, and a value of 63.435 (<code>arctan(2)</code>) indicates a cavalier projection.
-* `phi` (Type: number)<br>Controls the apparent angle of the negative Z axis in relation to the positive X axis.
+* `phi` (Type: number)<br>Controls the apparent angle of the negative z-axis in relation to the positive x-axis.
 In degrees.
-0 means the negative Z axis appears to point in the same direction as the positive X axis, and 90, in the same direction as the positive Y axis.
+0 means the negative z-axis appears to point in the same direction as the positive x-axis, and 90, in the same direction as the positive y-axis.

 #### Return Value